tfa7/Angular-Pokemon/README.md

 ## Screenshots

-Available in the screenshots folder for both desktop and mobile
+Available in the screenshots folder for both desktop and mobile.

 ## Why Angular